2019 Polar Bear Plunge in Seaside Heights — Your Guide

 Weather

 Download the New Jersey 101.5 app on your smartphone and make sure push notifications are enabled for weather.
-Listen on your radio or stream from the app to get Dan Zarrow's polar bear plunge forecasts.
-Plus you can visit Dan's Weather Blog any time.
+See Dan Zarrow's Polar Plunge forecast here.
+Plus you can visit Dan's Weather Blog for updates any time.

 Be prepared with what to wear, and know ahead of the plunge just how cold the water will be.